fmalmeida/gff-toolbox/README.md

 ## Requirements

-This pipeline has only one requirement:
+This pipeline has only two requirement:

 * Python >= 3.6, and its packages:
     * [pandas](https://pandas.pydata.org/)